[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 It always makes me happy when my ideological opponents come out and say eloquently and openly what I’ve always secretly suspected them of believing.
 It’s even better when the person involved is a celebrity, and I can tell people “Hey!
 I argued with a celebrity!”

 But in a way, that would be assuming the conclusion.
-I wouldn’t be showing respect for Arthur’s arguments.
+I wouldn’t be showing respect for Andrew’s arguments.
 I wouldn’t be going halfway to meet them on their own terms.

-The respectful way to rebut Arthur’s argument would be to spread malicious lies about Arthur to a couple of media outlets, fan the flames, and wait for them to destroy his reputation.
+The respectful way to rebut Andrew’s argument would be to spread malicious lies about Andrew to a couple of media outlets, fan the flames, and wait for them to destroy his reputation.

 Then if the stress ends up bursting an aneurysm in his brain, I can dance on his grave, singing: